Mesenteric venous thrombosisMVT

-If you have signs and symptoms of a severe infection called peritonitis, you will usually need surgery to remove the intestine.
-After surgery, you may need an ileostomy (opening from the small intestine into a bag on the skin) or colostomy (an opening from the colon into the skin).
+If there are signs and symptoms of a severe infection called peritonitis , surgery to remove the intestine is done.
+After surgery, an ileostomy (opening from the small intestine into a bag on the skin) or colostomy (an opening from the colon into the skin) may be needed.

-How well you do depends on the cause of the thrombosis.
+Outlook depends on the cause of the thrombosis and any damage to the intestine.
 Getting treatment for the cause before the intestine has died can result in a good recovery.

 When to Contact a Medical Professional